Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/tutorials/zen_tutorial/README.md

 # ZEN Tutorial

 ## About
-The <a href="">ZEN Tutorial</a> notebook
+The <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/blob/main/tutorials/zen_tutorial/ZEN_Tutorial.ipynb">ZEN Tutorial</a> notebook contains detailed explainations for running bigWig normalisation with ZEN with module `ZoneNorm`, reversing prior bigWig normalisation with `ReverseNorm` and comparing performance of normalisation methods genome-wide with `CompareNorm`.
+Examples are given across a range of genomic assays using the datasets below.

 <a id="example_data"></a>
 ## Example Data
-In the <a href="">ZEN Tutorial</a> notebook, the features of ZEN-norm are demonstrated using the following publically avaliable data.
-Files of URLs can be found on this repository under <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/tree/main/tests/data">tests/data</a>.
+The following datasets are all publically avaliable and files of URLs can be found in this repository under <a href="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/tree/main/data">data</a>.

 <a id=""></a>
 <details open="open">